explorer495/mkdocs-test/docs/exrail/Cookbooks/neopixels/signals.md

 # Neopixel signals

-There are two types possible
+There are two types possible:

     - a mast with separate fixed colour pixels for each aspect
     - a mast with one multiple colour pixel for all aspects.

 Bear in mind that a single multicolour neopixel used above might be physically a mulicolour LED (as in a searchlight signal), or 3 individual LEDS wired to a single neopixel controller (as in a 2 or 3 lamp signal).

 For separate pixels, the colours should be established at startup and a normal SIGNALH macro used.